The Musée Romain de Lausanne-Vidy with an archeological park explains the Roman history of Lousonna on Lake Geneva.

 However, during Roman times, Lausanne was never of political or military importance.
-Although borders shifted, Lausanne was mostly a backwater at the southern most parts of Germania, ruled from Mainz.
+Although borders shifted, Lausanne was mostly a backwater at the southernmost parts of Germania, ruled from Mainz.
 Political and military power in the region was concentrated in Avenches and Yverdon-les-Bains.

 From the fourth century onwards, Lausanne gradually moved uphill to higher grounds with the Roman port town eventually abandoned.
 Today, the Roman ruins are some way from the lakeshore, as the level of Lake Geneva was permanently lowered during the nineteenth century.
-The immediate area is used for various sport facilities and a great area for outdoor activities and strolls along the shores of the lake.
+The immediate area is used for various sports facilities and a great area for outdoor activities and strolls along the shores of the lake.

 The Roman Museum in Lausanne, Switzerland

 The ground floor of the museum, which is built over the foundations of a Roman villa, is used for temporary exhibitions.
 These exhibitions can cover much more than just the Roman era.
-As this area is half the museum, the theme and quality of the display very much influence whether the museum is worth visiting at all.
+As this area is half the museum, the theme, and quality of the display very much influence whether the museum is worth visiting at all.
 Fortunately, the displays are generally excellent and manage to link historic themes well with the present day.

 The upper floor covers Lausanne’s Roman past.
 Apart from explanations of basic archaeological techniques, the history of Romans in present-day Switzerland is briefly covered in the form of short newspaper articles.
 The main floor explains life and customs in Roman Lousonna with the help of the usual archaeological finds, models, and sketches.